Skull Base Surgery, Snoring & Other Services

 Skull Base Surgery- Otology, Neurotology, and Vestibular Disorders

-Dr Anh Nguyen-Huynh works with Dr Warren, and is also a board-certified Neurotologist.
+Dr Anh Nguyen-Huynh works with Dr Hullar, and is also a board-certified Neurotologist.
 Dr. Anh is in charge of the Vestibular (Balance) clinic in our department.
 In addition to this interest, he treats all disorders of the ear including balance and dizziness problems, infection, hearing loss, vertigo, facial palsy, and tumors of temporal bone and cerebellopontine angle.
 He is also a very strong researcher, whose studies include the molecular genetics of Meniere Disease, finding better treatment for sudden hearing loss, and improving balance function in patients after surgery for acoustic neuroma.

 Skull Base Surgery - Head, Neck and Sinus